 Probable Cause Panel

-- Have an informal hearing, you can provide evidence to mitigate or challenge the complaint.
-However, having an informal hearing means you waive your right to a formal hearing and reaching a settlement with the Department of Health.
-You will be disciplined and in most cases, you won’t have the right to appeal.
+- Informal Hearing.
+At an informal hearing, you can provide evidence to mitigate the complaint; however, you waive your right to a formal hearing or settlement with the Department of Health.
+Ultimately, you will be disciplined and, in most cases, will not have the right to appeal.

-Your best course of action is to get help from a license defense attorney as soon as you are aware the Department of Health could be investigating a complaint against you.
-Attorney Jonathan Rose has years of successful experience in helping doctors respond to investigators and can possibly help resolve the issue before it goes any further.
+It is best to get an experienced medical license defense attorney involved fighting allegations of malpractice or standard of care violations as soon as you are aware the Department of Health could be investigating a complaint against you.
+Attorney Jonathan Rose has years of successful experience helping doctors respond to investigators and can possibly help resolve the issue before the complaint goes any further.

 Fight Allegations of Medical Malpractice with Competence and Experience